What is PH

 There are three well-characterized signaling pathways in PAH - the endothelin, the nitric oxide and the prostacyclin pathways, as shown in the figure below.
 Therapies are available to target each of them, with possible synergistic treatment benefits from using more than one in combination.
-The ERS/ESC guidelines include an evidence-based treatment algorithm, which recommends combination therapy based on the individual patient’s risk assessment and their response to treatment.
+The 2018 Nice Proceedings include an evidence-based treatment algorithm, which recommends combination therapy based on the individual patient’s risk assessment and their response to treatment.
 Recent data suggest that this approach can provide more substantial disease control and is thus being routinely used in many centers.

 Group 2: pulmonary hypertension due to left heart disease (PH-LHD)

 PH is a frequently occurring symptom of LHD (PH-LHD).
 The primary goal of PH-LHD therapy is to improve the underlying condition prior to considering specific measures to treat PH.